-- All rotating machines must have safety guards in place.
+- All rotating machinery must have safety guards in place.

-- No long hair, ties, or other loose clothing around rotating machines.
+- No long hair, jewelry, ties, gloves, long shirts or jackets or other loose clothing is permitted around rotating machinery.

 - Special training is required before using any laser equipment.
 Special safety glasses along with other handling procedures need to be followed depending on the class and type of laser.
 Special training and procedures are to be given by the professor or TA in charge of the particular laser lab and detailed in the lab procedure.

-- Use caution, especially in winter, as floors are likely to have wet spots.
-No running in halls (MTU has had many wet floor related accidents).
+- Use caution, especially during winter months, as floors are likely to have wet spots

-- No heavy lifting, get help (improper lifting is one of the biggest causes of accidents at MTU).
+- No heavy lifting —ask for help!
+Improper lifting is one of the biggest injuries at Michigan Tech

 If you are performing a task and it does not seem safe, ask a qualified person to inspect your set-up.
 Chances are, if what you are doing makes you feel uneasy—it’s probably not safe!